abstellgleis/wp-permalauts/readme.txt

 Die Lösung / the solution: WP PermaLauts!

-It transforms the german umlauts into well-formed entities (especially for permalinks).
+This plugin transforms the german umlauts into well-formed entities (needed ONLY for permalinks).
+It's based on o42-clean-umlauts.

-(Replaces german umlauts in permalinks, posts, comments and feeds.)
+(Replaces german umlauts in permalinks.)

 = German description =